rainbow-me/rainbowkit/README.md

 ## Wallets

-The following wallet options are presented by default:
+The following wallet options are presented by default via the `getDefaultWallets` function:

 - Rainbow
 - WalletConnect
-- Coinbase
+- Coinbase Wallet
 - MetaMask

+An "Injected Wallet" fallback is also provided if `window.ethereum` exists and hasn’t been provided by another wallet.

 ### Customizing the wallet list